pinionai/pinionai-streamlit-agent/README.md

 The application will startup and you will be provided a local URL to the application.

-# PRODUCTION Deploy AI Agent to Google Cloud Run
+# Productino Deploy AI Agent to Google Cloud Run

 This guide provides step-by-step instructions on how to deploy the Pinion AI chat application to Google Cloud Run, including configuration of required environment variables using a `.env` file.